elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} I've questioned the sacred dice.
+- {:.pr.i} I've consulted the sacred dice.
 I say that a royal being slumbers in you on a narrow bed.

 - {:.sp} Toussaint.